MatthieuDartiailh/bytecode/doc/api.rst

    .. method:: has_jump()

-      Has the operation a jump?
+      Does the operation have a jump argument?
 Return a boolean.

-      More generic than `is_cond_jump` and :meth:`is_uncond_jump`, it includes other operations.
+      More general than :meth:`is_cond_jump` and :meth:`is_uncond_jump`, it includes other operations.
 Examples:

       * FOR_ITER
       * SETUP_EXCEPT